Censorship Industrial Complex Looms Over 2024 Election As Trump Gains Momentum | Bobby Burack

 Television news networks have recently adopted a strategy in which they do not air Donald Trump's speeches in full so they can more easily mischaracterize what he says.

 Earlier this month, MSNBC/NBC did not broadcast any of Donald Trump's victory speech following the Iowa caucuses.
+CNN cut in halfway through when host Jake Tapper told viewers he could not, in "good faith," continue to air the speech because Trump was "repeating anti-immigrant rhetoric" – which he was not.

-The networks censored the leading Republican candidate's message understanding that campaigning against illegal immigration is a likely winning message.
+The networks censored the leading Republican candidate's message, understanding that campaigning against illegal immigration is a likely winning message.

 They took the same approach during Trump's victory speech in New Hampshire last week.